About tax relief

 - your children's school fees for compulsory school and upper secondary school or comparable education.

-If you are covered by Swedish social insurance during your stay in Sweden, the basis for the employee fees that your employer pays are affected by the tax relief.
+If you are covered by Swedish social insurance during your stay in Sweden, the basis for the social security contribution fee that your employer pays are affected by the tax relief.
 The basis for the fees is consequently limited to 75 per cent of the remuneration.
 In other words, employer fees are not paid on the 25 per cent of your salary that is tax exempt, nor on expenses borne by your employer.

 Tax relief is only valid for remuneration from the employer shown on the grant.
 Therefore, if you change employer, you need to submit a new application.